-It’s National Library Week and while we love many things about our local libraries storytimes will always be our favorite activity.
+It’s National Library Week (the first week in April) and while we love many things about our local libraries, storytimes will always be our favorite activity.
 If you have never done a library storytime, what are you waiting for!
-Honestly though, library storytimes are a great way to engage your child, work on early literacy skills, socialize, and not have to fight about what you’re not buying on the way in or out.
-While some storytimes are a series that require you to pre-register (no cost just a library card) many libraries also offer drop-in options.
-Drop-ins are great for first time experiences if you don’t know how your children will react.
+Honestly, though, library storytimes are a great way to engage your child, work on early literacy skills, socialize, and not have to fight about what you’re not buying on the way in or out.
+While some storytimes are a series that requires you to pre-register (no cost just a library card) many libraries also offer drop-in options.
+Drop-in Storytimes are great for first-time experiences if you don’t know how your children will react.
 They are also great for those of us with inconsistent schedules!

-We list all the storytimes that are listed as drop-in on our calendar.
-However some libraries require a member library card to enter these storytimes.
+Some libraries require a member library card to enter drop-in storytimes.
 Non-residents will only be allowed in if there is room.
-No my personal experience is that this is a guideline that I have never actually seen enforced but I imagine a very popular storytime may require it for space.
+My personal experience is that this is a guideline that I have never actually seen enforced but I imagine a very popular storytime may require it for space.
 If you are traveling to a library outside your district and it’s not clear on their website I would just call ahead so you’re not disappointed.

 - Arrive on time